gparatore123/nightmare/modules/06-ROP/unit_07.md

 The search terms above looked for any return statement, printing the 3 previous lines.
 Then the following grep searched for a pop statement, printing the 3 lines after.
-The result, above, shows us where there is instance of a `pop;pop;ret;`, at address 0x08048508.
-What is also important with this gadget is that we don't care to where the data is being popped, to any of the registers is fine, as long as it is being popped off the stack.
+The result, above, shows us where there is an instance of a `pop;pop;ret;`, at address 0x08048508.
+What is also important with this gadget is that we don't care where the data is being popped to, any of the registers is fine, as long as it is being popped off the stack.

 ## Using the gadget